Minkowski content of Brownian cut points: Introduction

-denote sets of {\it cut times} and {\it cut points} of $\gamma$, respectively.
 Let $\e = (1,0) \mbox{ or } (1,0,0)$ be the unit vector whose first component equals one.
 Let $\mu =\mu_{0,\e}$ stand for the Brownian path measure on $\Gamma_{0,\e}$ (see Section \ref{brownsec} for definition and intuition) corresponding to Brownian paths from 0 to $\e$.
 If $d=2$, $\mu$ is an infinite measure while it is finite for $d=3$.
 However, although $\mu$ is infinite for $d=2$, as we will see, if $V$ is any closed set disjoint from $\{0,\e\}$, $\mu[\{\A \cap V \neq \eset\}]< \infty,$ i.e., the mass of the set of paths for which there are cut points in $V$ is finite.
 The result in \cite{Law1996} implies that $\mu$-almost everywhere (that is, except on a set of curves of $\mu$-measure zero), ${\rm dim}_h({\cal A})=\delta .$ We will give a similar but stronger result about the Minkowski content of ${\cal A}$.

 Minkowski content is a natural way to define (random) ``fractal'' measures on random fractal sets.
-For every compact set $A \subset \R^d$, define the $\delta$-dimensional Minkowski content of $A$ by
+For every bounded Borel set $A \subset \R^d$, define the $\delta$-dimensional Minkowski content of $A$ by

 where

 provided that the limit exists.
 Here $\Vol$ stands for the $d$-dimensional volume (Lebesgue measure) in $\R^d$.